Frequently Asked Questions

 You do not need to go to college to become a riding instructor.

 Yes – there is another option to college – the commercial equestrian centre.
 It is entirely possible to train at an equestrian centre.
-For more mature people who have a life and family etc. often train at equestrian centres/riding schools on a part time basis and use distance learning for some of that training.
+For more mature people who have a life and family etc. often train at equestrian centres/riding schools on a part time basis and use distance learning to gain the theory knowledge for some of that training.

-As a young person the route to take needs some thought – College? or Equestrian Centre?
+As a young person however, the route you take needs some thought – College? or Equestrian Centre?

 Equestrian centre : OK, so it is more like going straight into work.
 You won’t get the long holidays like you did at school and like the college kids get – but let’s face it, ‘working with horses’ as an adult is what you are aiming for !